Yellowtail Kingfishback to top

 General Operationsback to top

-Everything from eggs produced by our own brood stock to harvest happens indoors in a closed life cycle- importing eggs will be unnecessary.
+Everything happens indoors- from eggs produced by our own brood stock to harvest in a closed life cycle.
+Importing eggs will be unnecessary.
 The priority is to maintain excellent fish health and welfare, good nutrition, and good water quality.
 Their quality of life is important, and part of every decision made on the farm.

 No. Nordic engaged renowned Tsunami expert Dr. Gary Chock to assess the site and make recommendations on how to build a safe, structurally sound and escape proof facility.
 Study results confirm that a 2,500 year tsunami event will not overtop or breach our fish tanks or result in the escape of any fish from the facility.